-There is a mile-long trail loop on the hill above the river.
+There is a 1.6-mile trail loop on the hill above the river.
 It takes you through rich northern hardwoods, a young white pine and hemlock forest, an old sheep pasture and has views of the nearby hills.
 Please read our Preserve Visitation Guidelines.

 What to See: Plants

 Several natural communities at this preserve are directly adjacent to the White River.
 Floodplain forests are found on the lowest land near the river where soils are subject to annual flooding, but become relatively dry during the summer months.
 Clays and silts deposited by the flooding river are rich in organic matter and help these forests develop.
 Along this section of the White River, floodplain forests are found in small patches on either side of the river, and on small islands.
 They are dominated by ash-leaved maple, with occasional cottonwoods and white ash.
 The forest floor is often covered with chest-high ostrich ferns, as well as other herbs, ferns, and sedges.
 Floodplain forests are no longer common in Vermont because many of the state’s nutrient-rich floodplains have been converted for agricultural use.

 Another rare riverside community found here is the calcareous riverside seep.
 This natural community occurs only in areas where calcium-rich groundwater seeps through exposed bedrock on river shores.
 The bedrock is maintained in an open condition by annual river flooding and ice scour.
 Larger woody plants cannot gain a foothold, but the nutrient-rich water seeping through bedrock crevices is an ideal habitat for many unusual grasses, forbs, sedges, and mosses.